allegro/akubra/README.md

 We have 'Rules' for 'Transports' definitions:
  - required minimum one item in 'Transports' section
  - required empty or one property (Method, Path, QueryParam) in 'Rules' section
- - if empty 'Rules' section is defined it will match with any requests
+ - if 'Rules' section is empty, the transport will match any requests
  - when transport cannot be matched, http 500 error code will be sent to client.